Event Schedule & Details

 Fees include: participation in the tours, 3 lunches (Fri, Sat, Sun), 3 dinners (Thu, Fri and gala on Sat), visits, a rally plaque, and participant gifts.

-You will indicate your preference of rallies when you pre-register.
+You will indicate your preference of rallies when you register.

 Accommodation